jonathanmv/jonathanmv-blog/src/content/blog/using-godaddy-domain-in-netlify.md

 ```

 After clearing my DNS Cache, I went to my browser and reloaded the webpage.
 I saw that [my astro blog](https://jonathanmv.com) deployed using netlify was now loading from my domain parked on GoDaddy.

+## One Last Step

+You need to go back to Netlify and scroll to the bottom in the `Domain Management` of your website to verify the DNS.
+This will create the right SSL Certificates for your webiste and visitors won't see a `Not Secure` message on their address bar next to your domain.